 With respect to investment performance, the Board considered information regarding the Fund's short-, intermediateand long-term performance, net of the Fund's fees and expenses both on an absolute basis and relative to an appropriate benchmark index that does not deduct the fees or expenses of investing, compared to the performance of the industry peer group and a broader universe of funds, each constructed by the consulting firm.
-The Board also reviewed performance in relation to certain measures of the degree of investment risk undertaken by the portfolio managers.
+The Board also reviewed performance in relation to certain measures of the degree of investment risk undertaken by the portfolio manager.

 Noting that the Fund underperformed over certain periods, as described below, the Board discussed with Management the Fund's performance, potential reasons for the underperformance, and, if necessary, steps that Management had taken, or intended to take, to improve performance.
-The Board also met with the portfolio managers of the Fund during the 12 months prior to voting on the contract renewal to discuss the Fund's performance.
 The Board also considered Management's responsiveness to the Fund's performance.
 In this regard, the Board noted that performance, especially short-term performance, is only one of the factors that it deems relevant to its consideration of the Agreement and that, after considering all relevant factors, it determined to approve the continuation of the Agreement notwithstanding the Fund's underperformance.